zmcj1/BoxheadConsoleGameEngine/README.md

 1. Database class for basic data reading and writing

-1. Support mouse wheel, mouse coordinates(You can even use the mouse in Windows Terminal!)
+1. EventSystem class!
+Support mouse wheel input, mouse coordinates(You can even use mouse in Windows Terminal!)

 1. Nice Input class(Allows you to handle the mouse)